-From cozy bedding to onboard cocktail bars and cinematic screens, these companies have gone above and beyond to ensure the in-flight experience is as smooth as possible.
+From fully private suites to onboard cocktail bars, these operators have gone above and beyond to ensure the in-flight experience is as smooth as possible.
 But with so much choice, separating the best first class airlines from the ordinary can be tricky.
 To help, we’ve rounded up our favorites.

 Flying to over 70 different countries worldwide, as well as a variety of domestic destinations, American Airlines is always in the running when booking travel for your next trip.
 Luckily, its first class provisions are top-notch in the Flagship First cabin.
 Available on all Boeing 777-300 aircraft, the Flagship Suite Seat is fully reclinable and has guaranteed aisle access, with amenities and services engineered to fulfill every comfort.